mumanchu/TMC22xxDriver/README.md

 <a name="stall-detection"></a>
 ## Stall Detection

 The TMC chips measure the current through the motor's two coils.
-They are able to use this to detect if the motor has "stalled" because the current increases if the motor is unable to turn.
+They are able to use this to detect if the motor has "stalled" because the current through the coils increases if the motor is unable to turn.

 In theory, you could use this instead of having end-stop switches.
-But I spent a lot of time playing with this, and it does not seem to work well at low speeds.
+But I spent a lot of time playing with this, and it does not seem to work well at low speeds if the motor is close to the end stop when the movment begins.
 So switches are still needed.
-But stall detection could still be used as a fail-safe in case the low-tech mechanical switch fails.
+But stall detection can still be used as a fail-safe in case the low-tech mechanical switch fails.

 TODO configuration

-TODO diag pin interrupt
-diag output was not cleared... ?

-TODO DIAG bit can be polled no need for DAIG pin connection
+TODO DIAG bit can be polled no need for DAIG pin connection DIAG pin is not cleared, don't use it, p69
+TODO >>> StallDetection (gated by TPWMTHRS<=TSTEP<=TCOOLTHRS)